|To search within this site simply put in the model name,chassis number etc|

 The Riley Monaco was improved for 1930-1, with an

 enlarged full-width rear boot, improved

-followed within the year by a metal
+followed within the year by a metal pannelled version

 Introduced at the 1931 Motor Show, the ‘Plus Ultra’ Series of the Riley Nine featured a number of improvements, the most significant being the new dropped chassis frame.
 The 4 seat Tourer version continued the theme established with the successful Mk lV and ‘Plus’ models which ran from 1929 – 31.For the next year 1931-2 The Monaco became a half pannelled Weymann construction and the diamond logo was also indicated by the four windows producing a diamond shape in their framing and also the bonnet louvres and was sold as the 'Plus Ultra'.